SAP-samples/cloud-abap-rap/README.md

 ## What's new with 2102

-- all objects of a draft enabled V4 service are can now be generated and be activated
+- all objects of a draft enabled V4 service are can now be generated and be activated.
+The RAP Generator generates the draft tables for you.
 - draft enabled V4 services can be automatically registered for the Manage Business Configuration App
 - calling the RAP Generator as an API was made more simple.
 It simply boils down to three lines of code
   <pre>